Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Discussion

 \section{Discussion}

-Our main finding is a qualitative change in the ADMR that signifies a transformation in the FS at \ps.
-For $p>\ps$, perfect agreement is found between the FS measured by ADMR and the one measured by ARPES, both giving the same large diamond-like Fermi surface.
+Our main finding is a qualitative change in the ADMR that indicates a transformation of the FS at \ps.
+For $p>\ps$, excellent agreement is found between the FS measured by ADMR and the one measured by ARPES, both giving the same large, diamond-like Fermi surface \cite{grissonnanche2020measurement}.
 For $p<\ps$, however, the ADMR is strikingly different.
-This difference is not due to a simple lowering of the chemical potential through the van Hove point, nor is it due to a change in the scattering rate across \ps: it must be due to a change in the geometry of the FS.
-The data below \ps are best described by a FS composed of nodal hole pockets that result from a $Q = \left(\pi,\pi\right)$ reconstruction.
-This reconstruction is consistent with the transition from a carrier density $n=1+p$ at $p>\ps$ to a density of $n=p$ at $p<\ps$, as revealed by the Hall coefficient \cite{badoux2016change,collignon2017fermi} (see Extended Data Figure 4 for a comparison of the measured and calculated Hall coefficients).
-Similar nodal hole pockets were recently detected by both quantum oscillations and ARPES in the 5-layer cuprate Ba$_2$Ca$_4$Cu$_5$O$_{10}$(F,O)$_2$ at a doping where long-range AFM order is known to exist \cite{kunisada2020observation}; the question is what could be reconstructing the FS in a similar way in Nd-LSCO at $p=0.21$, given that no long-range AFM order has been found at this doping are short-ranged and quasistatic \cite{tranquada1997coexistence,ma2021parallel}.
+This difference is not due to a simple lowering of the chemical potential through the van Hove point, nor is it solely due to a change in the scattering rate across \ps: it must therefore be due to a change in the geometry of the FS.
+The data below \ps are best described by a FS composed of nodal hole pockets.
+These nodal hole pockets can result from a $Q = \left(\pi,\pi\right)$ reconstruction.
+Such a reconstruction is consistent with the transition from a carrier density $n=1+p$ at $p>\ps$ to a density of $n=p$ at $p<\ps$, as revealed by the Hall coefficient \cite{badoux2016change,collignon2017fermi} (see Extended Data Figure 4 for a comparison of the measured and calculated Hall coefficients).
+Similar nodal hole pockets were recently detected by both quantum oscillations and ARPES in the 5-layer cuprate Ba$_2$Ca$_4$Cu$_5$O$_{10}$(F,O)$_2$ at a doping where long-range AFM order is known to exist \cite{kunisada2020observation}; the question is whether a similar reconstruction takes place in Nd-LSCO at $p = 0.21$, given that the spin density wave correlations at this doping are short-ranged and quasistatic \cite{tranquada1997coexistence,ma2021parallel}.